Yecats/SuperSpaceShooter/DevelopmentChallenges.md

 # Development Challenges
 The following is a list of development challenges to enhance Super Space Shooter and continue learning the Unity engine.
 Each challenge could be considered a feature that is being added to build the game up.
-Some challanges may depend on another being completed, achievements depend on a player profile, for example.
+Some challanges may depend on another being completed.
+Achievements depend on a player profile, for example.

 ## Easy Challenges
 ### Player Lives